sal2049/ANIS/README.md

 - Date/time scheduling
 - Location selection

-### Chat System
+### Requests
-- Real-time messaging interface
-- Join request management
-- Group chat functionality
+- Incoming and Pending tabs
+- Accept, decline, and cancel flows with haptics and animations

 ## 🔧 Development